 Halifax Peninsula Planning Advisory Committee held a Public Information Meeting for this application on October 11, 2017 at Halifax Forum.
 The proposed development will further be reviewed by Halifax Peninsula Planning Advisory Committee on December 11, 2017.
 View the minutes for the Public Information Meeting.
 The Halifax Peninsula Planning Advisory Committee reviewed the proposed development on January 22, 2018.
 The HPPAC passed a motion recommending that Halifax & West Community Council approve the application, subject to a list of considerations.

-The joint public hearing was held on Tuesday, May 21, 2019 at City Hall (Halifax Council Chamber), 1841 Argyle Street, Halifax, NS. or any written submissions exceeding three standard letter sized pages in length, ten copies must be supplied to the Municipal Clerk’s office.
+The joint public hearing was held on Tuesday, May 21, 2019.
 Following the joint public hearing, Regional Council passed a motion to adopt the proposed MPS and LUB amendments, which would enable the proposed development via development agreement.
+The amendments were subsequently approved by the Provincial Director of Planning and subsequently came into effect on July 6, 2019.

 Documents Submitted for Evaluation